vguigues/LASPATED/README.md

 ## OS Support

-LASPATED Python and Matlab code were tested under Windows 10/Linux systems.
+LASPATED Python and MATLAB code were tested under Windows 10/Linux systems.
 The C++ code was tested under Linux systems only.

+## Installation

+For installation instructions check [INSTALL.md](INSTALL.md).

 ## Data
 Directory Data contains Shapefiles and data files that are used in the code examples.
 It includes a Rio de Janeiro and New York border Shapefiles, a csv and Shapefile with location of ambulance bases from Rio, covariates Data from Rio, and a Shapefile with Rio's administrative regions.
 It also includes csv files with Ambulance emergency data from Rio, and a mock csv simulating emergency data from New York.